 Where to Shop

 If you’ve been here before, you probably know my most highly-recommended store is SheVibe.
 My reasons are many and varied, but here’s the highlights: their stock is neither too specialized or too excessive.
 They don’t stock known-toxic toys.
 They educate their customers on the porous toys.
 The company is run by people who love what they do and who treat everyone – customers to industry people – with kindness and respect.
 Their prices are great, and they have many sales.
 They have a large and varied stock without trying to carry every product under the sun.
-They are often champions for smaller, indy brands like Fucking Sculptures, and are open to suggestions.
+They are often champions for smaller, indy brands like (the now defunct) Fucking Sculptures, Funkit or Lumberjill, and are open to suggestions.
 Nearly everything under the sun that I could ever recommend for purchase, SheVibe carries.
 I can’t say that about any other store on my list.

 Other retailers I can recommend: